narlock/RougeBoss/README.md

 Success
 ```
 ### POST `/rb`
 Send an attack request.
 Request body should contain unique information with respect to the calling user.
+The current supported models are `TRINITY` and `ANT`.

 **Request**
 ```json